GSana2812/Customer_Churn/README.md

 ## Overview

 This project aims to predict customer churn using machine learning techniques.
-The goal is to develop a robust model that can identify customers at risk of churning, enabling businesses to take proactive measures to retain them.
+The goal is to develop a use Logistic Regression model that can identify customers at risk of churning, enabling businesses to take proactive measures to retain them.

+## Credits

+This project was developed with the support and collaboration of [DataTalksClub]([https://www.datatalks.club]), a community dedicated to fostering knowledge sharing and collaboration in the field of data science.

+Special thanks to the DataTalksClub community for their valuable insights and contributions to this project.

 ## Problem Statement